Boleradice

 Boleradice is a market town in Břeclav District in the South Moravian Region of the Czech Republic.
-It has about 1,000 inhabitants.
+It has about 900 inhabitants.

 Geography

 Boleradice is located about 23 km north of Břeclav and 29 km south of Brno.
 It lies in the Ždánice Forest range.
 The highest point at 382 m above sea level.
 The Haraska Stream flows through the market town.

 History

 The first written mention of Boleradice is in a deed of bishop Jindřich Zdík from 1141.
 Until 1358, the village was owned by the Lords of Klobouky.
 From 1358 to 1532, it was owned by the Lords of Kunštát.
 In 1532, the village was bought by the Lords of Víckov.
 During their rule, in 1537, Boleradice was promoted to a market town.
-As a result of the Battle of White Mountain in 1620, properties of Lords of Víckov were confiscated and Boleradice was acquired by the Jesuits in Brno.
+As a result of the Battle of White Mountain in 1620, properties of the Lords of Víckov were confiscated and Boleradice was acquired by the Jesuits in Brno.
 The Boleradice estate was subsequently annexed to the Diváky estate, which remained so until the establishment of an independent municipality in 1848.